 For more information on the question, “How does a reverse mortgage work?”, please get in touch with us.
-In California, you can give us a call at 800-791-5626, or we can be reached through email via our online contact form.
+You can give us a call at 800-791-5626, or we can be reached through email via our online contact form.
 Our professionals would be happy to answer all your reverse mortgage loan inquiries.

 How Does a Reverse Mortgage Benefit the Borrower?